oahehc/dfp-examples/README.md

 ---

-### DFP API
+### GPT API

-Here is the DFP API we used in our examples.
+Here is the GPT API we have used in our examples.
 For more information please reference the [document](https://developers.google.com/doubleclick-gpt/reference).

 | API                                     |                                                                                                                                               |
 | :-------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------- |